rmacuna/Crown/README.md

 **Images**

-  For a responsive image embed use the class img-section
+  For a responsive image  use the class img-section

 ```HTML
      <div class="cr card adaptive noraise">